cgeneske/CyberArkEPMLCDLifecycle/README.md

 - Report-Only Mode is Enabled, so **<u>no actual on/off-boarding</u>** will take place during this execution
 - We will use all sets in EPM
+- The EPM Region/Datacenter is US
 - All Safes that the PAM API user has access to, will be searched for existing LCD accounts
 - Named accounts that will exist on every Windows endpoint are `Administrator` and `X_Admin`
 - The named account that will exist on every Mac endpoint is `mac_admin`
 - The default `Windows Loosely Device` and `Mac Loosely Device` Platforms are used for on-boarding
+- The Safe in CyberArk PAM that will be used for on-boarding is named `EPM LCD Staging`
-- The PAM Self-Hosted PVWA hostname for this environment is `pam.cybr.com`
+- The PAM Self-Hosted PVWA hostname for this environment is `pam.cybr.com` (i.e. https://`pam.cybr.com`/PasswordVault)
 - Use DNS lookup to determine endpoint FQDN, and use the host's Suffix Search List for this effort
     - If an endpoint cannot be DNS resolved, assume it has no domain name for on/off-boarding consideration
 - Use CyberArk PAM (CCP) to retrieve the PAM and EPM API credentials